jreleaser/bach-info/README.md

 # bach-info

-Java modules and tools provided by JReleaser 1.12.x
+Information about Java modules and tools provided by JReleaser